msanand/jekyllstarter/README.md

 ### Usage

+##### Pre-requisites (Optional)

+You will need a Disqus account, AddThis account and Google Analytics Tracking ID, if you want to integrate your blog with these services.
+Ensure you have enabled share and follow tools in AddThis.
+To make use of the Google Analytics integration, ensure you set-up and configure the Google Analytics Super Proxy as described [here](https://developers.google.com/analytics/solutions/google-analytics-super-proxy).
+Also ensure that your super proxy returns 'ga:pageviews' and 'ga:pagePath'.
+(To tackle the CORS issue with super proxy, refer to my [StackOverflow response](http://stackoverflow.com/a/25758257/121241))

 ##### Option 1:

-Use the Jekyll Starter Yeoman generator to scaffold your blog in a matter of seconds.
+Use the [Jekyll Starter Yeoman generator](https://www.npmjs.org/package/generator-jekyllstarter) to scaffold your blog in a matter of seconds.

 To install generator-jekyllstarter from npm, run: